What's New at the DHE

 Each year, a "29 Who Shine" banner drapes the State House for the week of the ceremony.

 This year’s honorees include five students who have created non-profit organizations and/or small businesses in their local communities, and one student who hopes to market computer inventions for which he holds patents.
-One third of the students will graduate with degrees in high-demand fields for which Massachusetts has a critical need for employees, such as the STEM (Science, Technology, Engineering, Math), health care and finance sectors.
+One third of the students are graduating with degrees in high-demand fields for which Massachusetts has a critical need for employees, such as the STEM (Science, Technology, Engineering, Math), health care and finance sectors.
 An additional one third of the group are adult students, age 25 or older.
 Four are parents.

 “Our data tell us that one year after graduation, nine out of every ten public college and university students remain here in Massachusetts, living and working or furthering their studies,” said Richard M. Freeland, Commissioner of Higher Education.
 “These students truly represent the future citizenry and workforce of the state.
 They are very high caliber, a sign that our future appears to be in good hands.”
 Each of the student honorees has chosen a faculty or staff mentor who provided them with motivational support and intellectual guidance on campus.
 These mentors will be honored at a luncheon in the Great Hall of Flags, sponsored by the Massachusetts Teachers Association, to be held immediately after the awards ceremony.